Labels

 Genres

-Country, Girls, Gospel, Rhythm & Blues, 60s Soul, Mod/Club, Modern Soul, Deep Soul, Funk, Northern Soul, Southern Soul, Modern Jazz, Vocal Jazz, Psych / Garage, New Breed R&B, Philadelphia Soul, 70s Soul, Lowrider Soul
+Country, Girls, Gospel, Rhythm & Blues, 60s Soul, Mod/Club, Modern Soul, Deep Soul, Funk, Northern Soul, Southern Soul, Modern Jazz, Vocal Jazz, Psych / Garage, Eclectic, New Breed R&B, Philadelphia Soul, 70s Soul, Lowrider Soul

 Info